-Revenues-Revenues decreased \$50.8 million, or 16.9% to \$249.6 million for the second quarter of 2010 compared to the same period in 2009.
-Approximately 19.3% of the decrease in revenues related to the same store activity offset by 2.4% increase from 2009 acquisitions.
-The same store revenue decrease stemmed from reduced activity in the nonresidential markets throughout the United States primarily in the education sector (approximately \$29.8 million) as well as continued decreases in the multi-family sector (approximately \$18.3 million).
-We have seen decreased activity, primarily in our Delaware and Maryland operations, resulting from a significant decrease in these markets resulting in limited new projects.
+Revenues-Revenues increased \$16.1 million, or 5.5% to \$307.6 million for the third quarter of 2010 compared to the same period in 2009.
+The increase included an 10.8% decrease in revenues related to the same store activity offset by 16.3% increase from acquisitions.
+The same store revenue decrease stemmed from reduced activity in the nonresidential markets throughout the United States primarily in the education sector (approximately \$16.7 million) as well as continued decreases in the multi-family sector (approximately \$15.9 million).
+We have seen decreased activity, primarily in our Maryland and Denver operations, resulting from a significant decrease in these markets resulting in limited new projects.
+On July 28, 2010, we acquired ColonialWebb Contractors Company ("ColonialWebb").
+ColonialWebb is a large regional contractor with its principal operations in Richmond and Norfolk, Virginia.
+During the third quarter of 2010, ColonialWebb contributed revenues of approximately \$38.7 million and pre-tax income of approximately \$0.2 million after the effect of intangible amortization.

-Revenues for the first six months of 2010 decreased \$94.6 million, or 16.3%, to \$486.1 million as compared to the same period in 2009.
-Approximately 19.1% of the decrease in revenues related to same store activity offset by 2.8% increase from 2009 acquisitions.
-The same store decrease stemmed primarily from decreased activity in the nonresidential markets throughout the United States especially in the education sector (approximately \$47.2 million) and in the multifamily sector (approximately \$34.9 million).
-We have seen decreased activity, mainly in our Delaware and Maryland operations resulting from the closeout of several large projects as well as a decline in market activity in both markets.
+Revenues for the first nine months of 2010 decreased \$78.5 million, or 9.0%, to \$793.7 million as compared to the same period in 2009.
+Approximately 16.3% of the decrease in revenues related to same store activity offset by 7.3% increase from acquisitions.
+The same store decrease stemmed primarily from decreased activity in the nonresidential markets throughout the United States especially in the education sector (approximately \$63.9 million) and in the multifamily sector (approximately \$50.8 million).
+We have seen decreased activity, mainly in our Maryland, Delaware and Denver operations resulting from the closeout of several large projects as well as a decline in market activity in these markets.